 - There wasn’t an upload key created for an existing app

-Apps not enrolled in app signing by Google Play
+Apps not enrolled in Play App Signing

 If you lose your keystore, you’ll have to publish a new app with a new package name and key.
 It’s a good idea to update your original app to let users know about your new app, and unpublish it to prevent future downloads.